awarenessxz/react-gadgets/doc/README.md

 3. Inside `example` project folder
     - inside `app.js`, import the component (eg. `import { Sample } from 'react-gadgets';`) and add the component (`<Sample />`)
     - start the application `yarn start`
-4. you should receive the following error
+4. You should receive the following error
     ```$xslt
     Error: Invalid hook call.
 Hooks can only be called inside of the body of a function component.
 This could happen for one of the following reasons:
     1. You might have mismatching versions of React and the renderer (such as React DOM)